William Peel, 1st Earl Peel

 The grandson of a Conservative prime minister, he was unusual even for his period in the number of political parties for which he was elected.
-He began as a member and later became the leader of the London locally-organised Municipal Reform Party and was later elected as an MP for the Liberal Unionists and then for the Conservative Party before he inherited his seat in the Lords in 1912.
+He began as a member of the Moderate Party on the London County Council and later became the leader of the renamed Municipal Reform Party; he was then elected as an MP for the Liberal Unionists and then for the Conservative Party before he inherited his seat in the Lords in 1912.
 He also served as a minister in governments led by Liberal, Conservative and Labour prime ministers.

 His ministerial career began as Under-Secretary of State for War in 1919, and he entered the cabinet in 1922 as Secretary of State for India and held a number of other ministerial positions.

 Early life and career

 The eldest son of Arthur Peel, 1st Viscount Peel, and Adelaide Dugdale, William Peel was born in London in 1867.
 His father was the fifth and youngest son of Prime Minister Sir Robert Peel.

 Peel was educated at Harrow and Balliol College, Oxford, where he was secretary of the Oxford Union.

 In 1893, he was called to the bar at the Inner Temple and practised as a barrister before taking the position of special correspondent for the Daily Telegraph during the Greco-Turkish War of 1897.